sage-wright/busco/README.md

-## BUSCOv5.beta - Benchmarking sets of Universal Single-Copy Orthologs.
+## BUSCOv5 - Benchmarking sets of Universal Single-Copy Orthologs.

 For full documentation please consult the user guide: https://busco.ezlab.org/busco_userguide.html

 Main changes in v5:

 - Metaeuk is used as default gene predictor for eukaryote pipeline.
 Augustus is maintained and can be used optionally instead of Metaeuk.
+- The folder structure has changed, so if doing a manual installation, make sure to completely remove any previous versions of BUSCO before installing v5.

 ***
 ### Installation